XD2Sketch/react-chat-stream/README.md

 ## Using your own API to stream back chat-like responses (similar to ChatGPT).

 With the `useChatStream` hook, you can easily integrate your own API to stream chat responses.
+Responses from your backend will appear word-by-word to give it a ChatGPT-like user experience.
 The following example demonstrates how to use the hook to integrate your own API that streams back the results

 ```tsx